ebi-uniprot/uniprot-manual/help/explore_uniprotkb_entry.md

 [UniProtKB](https://www.uniprot.org/help/uniprotkb) is a protein database that consists of individual entries, each of which provides detailed information about a particular protein.
 The top of each protein entry page provides key identifying information about the protein and the status of the entry.

 Firstly the unique [UniProtKB accession number](https://www.uniprot.org/help/accession_numbers), which is a stable identifier given to each UniProtKB entry (example: [P49841](https://www.uniprot.org/uniprotkb/P49841/entry)).
-Then the [entry name](https://www.uniprot.org/help/entry_name), which is a mnemonic identifier for each protein entry, however this is not guaranteed to be stable (example: [GSK3B_HUMAN](https://www.uniprot.org/uniprotkb/P49841/entry)).
+Then the [entry name](https://www.uniprot.org/help/entry_name), which is a mnemonic identifier for each protein entry, which is however not guaranteed to be stable (example: [GSK3B_HUMAN](https://www.uniprot.org/uniprotkb/P49841/entry)).
 These identifiers are followed by information on the [protein name](https://www.uniprot.org/help/protein_names), [gene name](https://www.uniprot.org/help/gene_name), [review status](https://www.uniprot.org/help/entry_status) of the entry, [organism](https://www.uniprot.org/help/organism-name), sequence length (amino acids), [protein existence](https://www.uniprot.org/help/protein_existence) level and [annotation score](https://www.uniprot.org/help/annotation_score).
 Example: [P01116](https://www.uniprot.org/uniprotkb/P01116/entry)